kammitama5/kammitama5.github.io/_posts/2018-12-25-Tuesday-December-25th.md

-- I was promised at the beginning of one that I'd learn certain things, and when other guys came in, they were given preference (even though my skill-set / background was better *cough sexism*), so I started taking welding and machining classes on my own dime, which eventually lead to learning programming).
+- I was promised at the beginning of one that I'd learn certain things, and when other guys came in, they were given preference (even though my skill-set / background was better *cough sexism*), so I started taking welding and machining classes on my own dime, which eventually led to learning programming).
 In my head, I was determined that a person was not going to stop me from learning a certain skill-set and understanding how certain things were put together.
 - Years ago, I remember that another person was "above me" (in terms of position) as a service technician" (and had the arrogance, as well!),